h4hn/Cpp-UNO/Readme.txt

   - UNO game logic
   - Singleplayer versus up to 3 Bots
   - Up to 4 players can play together in Multiplayer-Mode
-  - Save game within a round
+  - Save game while playing and load it in the menu
+  - Exiting while playing will automatically save the current game
   - Point System with the possibility to save scores at the end of a round
   - View high scores
   - De-/Activate the Seven-O-Rule